openpnp/openpnp/Nozzle-Rotation-Mode.md

    ![rotation-mode](https://user-images.githubusercontent.com/9963310/137022424-6ec3ce82-5983-4ef8-b0e7-890bb6c00898.png)

   Once the part is picked, only the placement angle is guaranteed to be reachable.
 This means you _must_ enable the **Pre-Rotate** option [in bottom vision](https://github.com/openpnp/openpnp/wiki/Bottom-Vision#global-configuration).
 In this mode, the nozzle must be able to articulate 180° plus an allowance for part alignment offsets, e.g. 200° or more.
+This mode can also make sense for nozzles that can reach 360°, but you still want to limit the articulation to a minimum, to ease the stress on tubes etc. and to avoid "pirouetting", that you might get with the default **AbsolutePartAngle** method.

 ## Working with Limited Articulation